kking935/EVA-Backend/README.md

 # FastAPI Backend

-This is the backend API for MASLOW, using FastAPI and Python.
+This is the backend API for EVA, using FastAPI and Python.

+## Overview

+The most significant file is the GPT handler, which is responsible for handling all prompts, decoding all responses, and building the report.
+It can be found [here](/app/utils/gpt_hander.py).
+Additionally, the entire prompting behavior is configurable and can be modified by changing the values in the config directory found [here](/app/config).

 ## Resources